 Step 6: Gather the Required Documents

-The information and documents needed to apply for a loan vary according to the type of loan and the lender processing your loan.
+The information and documents needed to apply for a loan vary according to the type and the lender.
 However, some vital documents include those to confirm your address, prove your identity, verify your financial status such as your income, and your employment details.
-For a secured loan, lenders would require additional documentation to verify your collateral.
+For a secured one, lenders would require additional documentation to verify your collateral.

 Step 7: Submit your Loan Application